itsame

 What's special today

 • Not all fruits and vegetables grow at the same time.
-For example, blueberries and courgettes are currently in season in Europe.
+For example, apricots and cucumber are currently in season in Europe.
 More fruits and vegetables are listed in my project Fruits and veggies.

 • In Japan, the year is traditionally divided into 72 moments of season.
-The current Sekki is Shōman (tr.
-Grain Fills) and the Kō is Mai tsuchi uo o izuru (tr.
-Wheat ripens and fish rise to the surface).
+The current Sekki is Taisho (tr.
+Greater Heat) and the Kō is Tsuchi uruōte mushi atsushi (tr.
+The ground is damp, the air hot and humid).
 Check out the rest of the seasons in my blog post titled Haikus and seasons.